 A process of model calibration and validation was undertaken to ensure fit to observed data.
 Calibrated parameters included HPV incidence (by age and genotype), CIN progression and regression, and HPV natural immunity following type-specific HPV infection and clearance.
 Baseline values for each of the uncertain parameters were randomly selected from a predetermined plausible range, creating a unique natural history parameter set.
 Goodness of fit was ascertained by calculating the likelihood of model-projected outcomes from each parameter set against corresponding calibration targets.
-To capture uncertainty in the natural history parameters, the 50 best-fitting sets were used in all analyses; the results are reported as the mean value across the 50 sets (the minimum and maximum values are also reported in a sensitivity analysis).
-The calibrated model parameter values used in this analysis are summarized in Appendix Table 1.12-22
+To capture uncertainty in the natural history parameters, the 50 best-fitting sets were used in all analyses; the results are reported as the mean value across the 50 sets (the minimum and maximum values are also reported for the base case analysis).

 For calibration target data, the data sources were selected on the basis of representativeness of the general population, sampling methods, and sample size.
 All data were from populations prior to HPV vaccination.
-Age-specific prevalence of HPV infections was based on data from the New Mexico HPV Pap Registry (NMHPVPR), the only statewide screening registry in the United States.23 The model was fitted to prevalence of HPV types 16, 18, 31, 33, 45, 52, and 58 separately, as well as other pooled high-risk HPV types.
+Age-specific prevalence of HPV infections was based on data from the New Mexico HPV Pap Registry (NMHPVPR), the only statewide screening registry in the United States.
+The model was fitted to prevalence of HPV types 16, 18, 31, 33, 45, 52, and 58 separately, as well as other pooled high-risk HPV types.
 HPV type distribution in cases of CIN and cancer were also included as calibration target data.
-For CIN2 and CIN3, HPV type distribution in SCC was based on a recent study by the Centers for Disease Control and Prevention using tissue samples from U.S. population-based cancer registries.25 Model fit to calibration targets are displayed in Figures 2-4.
+For CIN 2 and CIN 3, HPV type distribution was based on data from the NMHPVPR; for cancer, HPV type distribution in SCC was based on a recent study by the US Centers for Disease Control and Prevention (CDC) using tissue samples from US population-based cancer registries.
+Model fit to calibration targets are displayed in Figures 2-4.